pudly/schmopera-hugo/content/articles/aria-guides-parmi-veder-le-lagrime.md

 </figure>

 * This melisma **(9)** is certainly one to take to your teacher; different tenors will find their favourite vowel, both at the start and to modify up at the top.
 The tricky bit, of course, is the semitone between the A-flat and B-double-flat.
 It will feel quite wide, even for a half-step, and maybe it'll even feel like you're moving from one "place" in your voice to another.
-A good cue for a job well done: you can still vibrate on the A-flat on your way back down.
+A good marker of a job well done: you can still vibrate on the A-flat on your way back down.
 * The aria finally begins! **(10)** Verdi gives you plenty of chances to stay legato - the portamentos between "Par-mi", "scorren-ti" and "...ciglio, quando..." - but the trap is to set too slow a tempo.
-It's a good idea to practice this aria too quickly throughout the learning process.
+Every so often as you learn this, it's helpful to [practice this aria too quickly](/surprising-practice-tips-4-arias-to-try-too-fast/).
 A fast tempo, even one faster than you plan to take, will remind you that this has a triple-meter, dance-like feel to it.
 There's tension written into these phrases, and if the aria is too slow, that tension turns into shapeless slack.

 <figure data-type="image">{{% md %}}